 All children new to the school are examined by the school nurse during their first year in the school and check-ups are made from time to time.
-You are always informed of these visits and invited to attend.
+You are always inform of these visits.
 Any child can be referred to the school doctor by the Headteacher.
-Parents are asked to inform the Head, in confidence, of any medical problem or physical condition.
+Parents are asked to inform the Headteacher, in confidence, of any medical problem or physical condition.